matheus-bruscke/MatheusLittig/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I'm a Frontend Developer, Designer UI / UX and writer in his spare time.
-Here you will find some unpopular opinions and ironic remarks from my day-to-day life.
+Here you will find some personal projects that I thinked it would be interesting share with puiblic, and some course projects that I did during my journey as a developer! 😄

 You can find me at: